run-llama/llama_index/llama-index-integrations/extractors/llama-index-extractors-document-context/README.md

 reader = SimpleDirectoryReader(directory)
 documents = reader.load_data()

 # have to keep this updated for the DocumentContextExtractor to function.
+# For convenience, you could also create a Transform component that stashes results of the previous stage into a docstore and then passes on the nodes unmodified
+# for now we'll just do this everytime we need to add documents to the index:
 storagecontext.docstore.add_documents(documents)
 for doc in documents:
     self.index.insert(doc)